NEXT SUPERVISION GROUPS

 BOOK AND ARTICLES

-These are available below including a discount code for Eve’s first book, co-edited with Stephen Palmer, which came out in late October 2018.
-It is entitled “The Heart of Coaching Supervision – Working with Reflection and Self-Care.”
+Details of these are available below including a discount code for Eve’s first two books.
+The first book, co-edited with Stephen Palmer, came out in late October 2018, entitled “The Heart of Coaching Supervision – Working with Reflection and Self-Care.”
+The second, co-authored with Peter Hawkins, was published on 18th December 2019 and is entitled “Systemic Coaching – delivering value beyond the individual.”

 Turner, E. and Palmer, S. (2019) (Eds).
-The Heart of Coaching Supervisoin – Working with Reflection and Self-Care.
+The Heart of Coaching Supervision – Working with Reflection and Self-Care.
 Abingdon: Routledge.
 Please use discount code HCS227 for a 20% discount at Routledge.

 Eve’s chapters in edited books are: